biocorecrg/vectorQC/README.md

      curl -s https://get.nextflow.io | bash

 -----
-To run the pipeline you have to clone this repository and the corresponding Docker FILE for creating the Docker / Singularity image.
+To run the pipeline you have to download this repository.

 ## Install (current version 1.0)

     curl -s -L https://github.com/biocorecrg/vectorQC/archive/v1.0.tar.gz
     tar -zvxf v1.0.tar.gz

 The config file **nextflow.config** contains information about location of the Singularity image and whether to use or not Singularity and requirements (like memory, CPUs etc) for every step.
-You might want to change the part of container use in case you want to use **Docker** or **Singularity** by un-commenting the corresponding portion.
+You might want to change the part of container use in case you want to use either **Docker** or **Singularity** by un-commenting the corresponding portion (default is **Docker**).

      sh INSTALL.sh